RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

    diffdens_tool(reference_orbfile="ICE_CI_mp2nat_tgen_1e-06.molden",
       dir='.', grid=3)

-The reference density can be chosen depending on the context, e.g. the HF density in which the density changes would directly reveal directly the effect of electron correalation.
+The reference density can be chosen depending on the context, e.g. the HF density in which the density changes would directly reveal the effect of electron correlation.
 Here we choose one of the near-Full-CI densities (ICE-CI with a TGen=1e-6 threshold), assumed to be practically at the exact FCI limit, as the reference density.
 The density changes for other methods can then mostly be interpreted as deficiencies with respect to Full-CI.